DePINNetwork/depin-sdk/heartbeat/README.md

 The absenteeism checks quickly suspend a high-value account if it becomes inoperative.
 For example, an account with 2% of stake can be marked absent after 500 rounds (about 24 minutes).
 After suspension, the effect on consensus is mitigated after 320 more rounds (about 15 minutes).
-Therefore, the suspension mechanism makes Algorand significantly more robust in the face of operational errors.
+Therefore, the suspension mechanism makes DePIN Network significantly more robust in the face of operational errors.

 However, the absenteeism mechanism is very slow to notice small accounts.
 An account with 30,000